dewberryants/oGUIlem/README.md

 * Save and Load OGOLEM configuration files (*.ogo)
 * Modify and construct geometry, local as well as global optimization algorithms with easy building blocks
-* (Coming soon) Easily read and visualize OGOLEM output as the optimization is running
+* Easily read and visualize OGOLEM output as the optimization is running

 ## Installation